jordwest/prism/docs/JOURNAL.md

  - Can go through walls
  - Can affect psychic abilities/enemies
  - Infinite HP (but teammates may stay alive)
+ - Can bless or curse items.
+For example - 20% chance to bless, 10% chance to curse.
+If it fails, the curse % goes up the next time (eg 20% bless, 20% curse).
  - Can't carry items - upgrades abilities instead
     - Telekenesis?
 Can hurl items around the room
  - Generally a pretty weak character on its own but should still act as a good support for the team (or cause chaos)